ucsd-cse12-f22/ucsd-cse12-f22.github.io/syllabus.md

   idea on Piazza that is wrong, or doesn't work with your solution; we won't necessarily tell you one way or another while the assignment is out.

-  If we see that you used code from other students and didn't cite it in the README, the penalty will range from a point deduction to an academic integrity violation, depending on the severity.
+  If we see that you used code from other students and didn't cite it at the top of your file, the penalty will range from a point deduction to an academic integrity violation, depending on the severity.
 Always cite your work!

 - **Closed** assignments, where you cannot collaborate with others.
 The closed